Table of Contents

 How To Clean Microwave Oven Filters?

-There are two ways to clean a microwave filter, depending on your filter type.
+There are two methods for cleaning a microwave filter, depending on the type of filter you have.
 If you have a stainless steel mesh, dip it in hot water & dish soap mixture.
+If you have a charcoal filter, you need to replace it regularly (every four to six months), depending on your cooking habits.

 Prerequisites To Clean Microwave Filters: